Do you need a whole house surge protector?

 A massive storm is brewing outside, and it’s just a matter of time before the lights go out.
 Suddenly, a loud crack echoes in the sky, and you later discover that several of your electronics were affected by the lightning.

-Texas lightning can be devasting for your home’s appliances
+Texas lightning can be devastating for your home’s appliances

-Texas is well-known for the unpredictable weather, as well as robust displays of electrical energy, aka lightening.
+Texas is well-known for the unpredictable weather, as well as robust displays of electrical energy, aka lightning.

 Did you know that Texas led the nation with 3.3 million cloud-to-ground lightning flashes in 2017?

 Electrical storms are scary and can wreak havoc on your home’s appliances by causing surges of electricity.
-VAISALA reports that a single bolt of lightning can carry over 100 million volts of electricity –and get to temperatures of 53,000 degrees.
+VAISALA reports that a single bolt of lightning can carry over 100 million volts of electricity —and reach temperatures of 53,000 degrees.
 Whew!

 whole house surge protector | Lightning Report | Judi Wright Team | Top Residential Realtor